 This page provides some astronomical information on a monthly basis for those of you living in the United Kingdom.
-Timings are in GMT (Greenwich Mean Time) unless otherwise noted.
+Timings are in BST (British Summer Time) unless otherwise noted.
 York will be used as a representative location for the United Kingdom.
 Latest additions or updates are highlighted with a red border.

 This month we have sections on:

 Additional information on phases of the Moon, seasons, summer times, eclipses, chronological cycles and eras, religious holidays, the United Kingdom civil calendar and holiday dates can be found in HMNAO's Astronomical and Calendarial Sheet for 2018.
 This is a pdf document for which a document reader can be downloaded by clicking on the Adobe Reader icon above.